Dniel97/RedSea/readme.md

-**This fork is based on stephanlensky's fork of redsudo's fork of mreweilk's fork of svbnet's Redsea where I've disabled a bunch of features to allow for Dolby Atmos downloading.
+**This fork is based on zpoo32's fork of stephanlensky's fork of redsudo's fork of mreweilk's fork of svbnet's Redsea where I've disabled a bunch of features to allow for Dolby Atmos downloading.
 It can also download MQAs (Master quality).
 Now updated for Tidal 2.26.1 to make way for E-AC-3 downloading for when someone with a rooted NVIDIA Shield TV comes to help with this.
 This method is unlikely to be patched by Tidal, although there is a very easy way to patch it.**

 To get this to work you MUST set your own auth header retrieved from MITM'ing a Tidal (version 2.26.1) APK that has its target version changed (and also cloned with something like App Cloner for some reason, maybe some protection is bypassed by it), which you must get yourself, as it is copyrighted material.
 To use this downloader you must install Fiddler-Everywhere on any computer and follow [this guide](https://www.telerik.com/blogs/how-to-capture-android-traffic-with-fiddler).
 Note that the guide is for the old version of Fiddler, so the placement of the options will be different, and so will the port (Everywhere usually has port 8866).
 Once you have done that, play a song on tidal, select any api.tidal.com entry, and copy the text next to 'X-Tidal-Token:' and'Authorization:' in the header tab on the right side, and copy it into the config file.